awgoods/DataScience/README.md

 # DataScience

-This repository contains two data science projects I completed to quantify user-behvavior.
+This repository contains two data science projects I completed in order to quantify user-behvavior on a technology platform.